Is Repaglinide Really the Game Changer in Diabetes Treatment?

 Introduction to Repaglinide: The Basics

-Repaglinide is an oral diabetes medication primarily used to manage type 2 diabetes by helping the body control blood sugar levels.
+Repaglinide is a rapid-acting oral medication designed to manage type 2 diabetes by stimulating insulin release from the pancreas, especially around mealtimes.

 Repaglinide Mechanism of Action: How Does It Work?